Drinking alcohol is a favorite pastime for humans, both socially and culturally.

 Your social anxiety isn’t the only thing that alcohol inhibits.
 Intake of alcoholic beverages can also inhibit proper digestive function.

 Alcohol can cause stress on the stomach and the intestines.
-This leads to decreased digestive secretions and movement of food through the tract.
+This leads to

 Digestive secretions are an essential element of healthy digestion.
 They break down food into the basic macro- and micronutrients that are absorbed and used by the body.